-Under pessimistic assumptions, the annual GHG emissions of the Swiss ICT sector will increase by 9.2% from 2015 until 2025.
-Under optimistic assumptions, they will decrease by 23.3% (Figure 7).
+Under pessimistic assumptions, the annual GHG emissions of the Swiss ICT sector will increase by 8.0% from 2015 until 2025.
+Under optimistic assumptions, they will decrease by 17.0% (Figure 7).

 In the pessimistic scenario, the increase of emissions is mainly influenced by increasing numbers of mobile and stable numbers of stationary computing devices and increasing electricity consumption of TNOs and data centers.
 A reduction of indirect emission caused by TNOs (GHG Protocol Scope 3) can partly compensate this increase.
 In the optimistic scenario, emissions decrease due to a significant reduction in number of desktop computers, which are replaced by mainly tablet and partly laptop computers.
 A reduction in number of smartphones and printers have a small reducing effect.
 Beyond, TNOs manage to reduce their indirect emissions from downstream and upstream activities significantly.
-If we assume that the number of stationary devices will decrease (high share of use phase emissions) and the number of emissions generated in other countries will increase.

-Across all scenarios, the impact of printers, laptops and smartphones is relatively small, compared to the impact of desktops (high emissions per device) and tablets (high increase in number of devices).
-The same is true for TNO's direct consumption of energy, compared to TNO Scope 3 emissions and data centers.
+Across all scenarios, the impact of smartphones is relatively small, compared to the impact of desktop, laptop (high emissions per device) and tablet computers (high increase in number of devices).
+The same is true for TNO's direct energy consumption compared to TNO's Scope 3 emissions.